ssnetsim/sssweep/docs/README.md

 python3 -m http.server 8888
 ```

-This will run a local python server.
+This will run a local python server, however you can use any web server of your preference.
 Now you can open a web browser to view the results.
 If you are running the web browser in the same computer as the simulations, then type the following address:
 ```
 http://localhost:8888/web_viewer/plots.html
 ```
 To access the web plot viewer from an external computer to where your files reside, you must know the IP of the computer where the files reside and replace `localhost` with that IP address.

 Once in your web-browser, on the left of the web plot viewer, you will see different drop-downs that are created based on your simulation configuration.
-You can first select between three plot types: lplot, qplot and cplot.
+You can first select between three plot types: lplot, rplot, qplot and cplot.
 Note, cplot is only activated if it is enabled on the sweeper object and there exist compare variables with more than one setting, e.g. routing algorithm: oblivious and adaptive.
 After selecting a plot type, the appropriate drop-down selectors will appear in correspondence to the existing plot type.
 Note, variables with only one option are not displayed and are automatically filled in the filename.
 The filename is displayed at the bottom of the selectors, if the filename is red, the requested figure does not exist.
 Once all the options are selected the plot is displayed automatically.